prateeksampige/prateeksampige/README.md

 ### 📅 [Cadence – Smart Goal Planner](https://github.com/Ashwin18522/Cadence_Tech_Tank)
 A GenAI-based planner that generates adaptive schedules based on priorities and workloads.

-- **Why it matters**: Balancing academics and personal goals can be hectic—Cadence helps create flexible schedules to manage it better.
+- **Why it matters**: Balancing academics and personal goals can be hectic.
+Cadence helps create flexible schedules to manage it better.
 - **My role**: Worked on calendar integration for displaying schedules and converting academic PDFs into CSV for easier parsing.
 - **Tech Stack**: Streamlit · Google GenAI · Python